When Personalization Harms: Reconsidering the Use of Group Attributes in Prediction: Mortality in Acute Kidney Injury

-In cases where race improve performance, we note that race itself may act as a proxy for broader social determinants of health.
-Thus, a model that includes race may act as a ``smoke screen" in that it attributes differences in health outcomes to an immutable factor, and thereby perpetuates inaction on the root causes of health disparities~\citep{perez2017now}.
+In tasks where race improves performance, race may act as a proxy for broader social determinants of health.
+Thus, a model that includes race may act as a ``smoke screen" in that it attributes differences in health outcomes to an immutable factor, and perpetuates inaction on the root causes of health disparities~\citep{perez2017now}.
+Given these uncertainties, we advocate that race should only be included in a clinical prediction model when there is evidence of gain.

-In cases where race does not improve model performance, there may still be considerable differences in model performance across racial groups -- as health data is generated from a complex human system that can encode proxies for self-reported race in redacted notes~\citep{adam2022write}, or even band-pass filtered medical images~\citep{gichoya2022ai}.
-In the same way that height, weight, and bone mass are proxies for sex~\cite{nieves2005males}, models can use other features to account for race leading to a lack of gains across groups.
-Given these uncertainties, we advocate that race should only be included in clinical model when there is evidence of gain.
 Regardless of its use in prediction, collecting information about race and ethnicity is necessary to measure model performance across these groups.
 In such cases, one should be careful to disclose the purposes of data collection -- stating that it will be used to evaluate performance but not to assign personalized predictions.
+In tasks where race does not improve model performance, models may exhibit differences in performance across racial groups -- as data may encode proxies of race in redacted notes~\citep{adam2022write}, or even band-pass filtered images~\citep{gichoya2022ai}.

 \paragraph{Interventions}